 Possible Consequences of A DUI Charge

 Immigration And Travel To Canada – For example, if a person is not a citizen, a DWI can be deemed a deportable offense, or even render that non-citizen inadmissible to the United States should they leave the country for whatever reason.
 A DWI conviction also acts as a basis for exclusion to enter Canada.
 If an American citizen gets a DWI or a refusal, Canadian customs and immigration officials generally bar that person from entering their country.
 That is because DWI and refusal are crimes in Canada.
 They exclude the person based on the theory that in Canada, they would be a criminal and they do not want criminals in their country.
-So you have to ask a person about their citizenship, about whether they have to travel to Canada for whatever reason, because it can be very embarrassing when you go to the border and they do not let you in.
+So, you have to ask a person about their citizenship, about whether they have to travel to Canada for whatever reason, because it can be very embarrassing when you go to the border and they do not let you in.

+Contracts And Employment.
 A lot of people are employed pursuant to a collective bargaining agreement or some kind of an employment policy.
-If you get one of these charges, it is very important that you familiarize yourself with those agreements because they may affect your rights and obligations with regard to reporting when you get one of these kinds of tickets.
-There is also the requirement to report criminal charges.
-You have an argument that there is no need to report a DUI or a refusal because in New Jersey, those offenses are not crimes.
+If you get a DWI charge, it is very important that you familiarize yourself with those agreements and policies because they may affect your rights and obligations with regard to reporting when you get one of these kinds of tickets.
+If there is also the requirement to report criminal charges, you have an argument that there is no need to report a DUI or a breath test refusal charge because in New Jersey, those offenses are not crimes.
 On the other hand, if those agreements and policies talk not only about crimes but also about serious traffic offenses, there would be an obligation to report.
 Again, based on the individual’s experience with the employer, that is very much their judgment call.
 Many people choose not to inform their employer even though they had an obligation to report, taking a calculated risk that they would be able to fly under their employer’s radar and that no one would be informed about the violation.

-If you are facing a two year or ten -year revocation, it is not uncommon for people to relocate to another state like Pennsylvania where the laws are a bit more tolerant, or New York where the reporting is a little uneven, or other states where there are better opportunities.
-If someone is contemplating to a move to another state, or if they happened to be a licensee of another state and they get nailed in New Jersey for DUI or refusal, it is advised to consult with a lawyer that specializes in DUI and refusal in that other state.
+If you face a multi-year DPF, it is not uncommon for people to relocate to another state like Pennsylvania where the laws are a bit more tolerant, or New York where the reporting is a little uneven, or other states where there are better opportunities.
+If someone is contemplating to a move to another state, or if they happened to be a licensee of another state and get charged in New Jersey with DWI or breath test refusal, you should consult with a lawyer that specializes in DWI and refusal in that other state.
 These attorneys deal with these interstate consequences.
-It is similar to the case where a person, who is not an American citizen, should consult with an immigration lawyer separate and independent from whatever advice the DUI attorney has to give them.
+Similarly, if a person is not an American citizen, they should consult with an immigration lawyer separate and independent from whatever advice the DWI attorney has to give them.

-Learn your options - call me for your free, 20 min phone consultation (888) dwi-1-dwi
+Learn your options - call me for your free, 20 min phone consultation (732) 218-9090